-Proposals 1, 2, and 3, the election of directors, the advisory vote to approve the Company's named executive officer compensation in fiscal 2021, and the approval of the Unifi, Inc. Employee Stock Purchase Plan, respectively, are "non-routine" matters.
+Proposals 1 and 2, the election of directors and the advisory vote to approve the Company's named executive officer compensation in fiscal 2022, respectively, are "non-routine" matters.
 Consequently, without your voting instructions, the organization that holds your shares cannot vote your shares on these proposals.
-Proposal 4, the ratification of the appointment of KPMG LLP to serve as the Company's independent registered public accounting firm for fiscal 2022, is considered a "routine" matter.
+Proposal 3, the ratification of the appointment of KPMG LLP to serve as the Company's independent registered public accounting firm for fiscal 2023, is considered a "routine" matter.